 What are the benefits of participating in the GSI Teaching Seminar?

 - Teaching your own course can be a challenge.
-Your CTL faculty consultant will be available to help you plan and deliver the most effective course possible.
+Your CTL consultant will be available to help you plan and deliver the most effective course possible.

 Note: Space is limited.
 Priority enrollment will be given to first-time instructors who are not participating in CTL’s Tech to Teaching program.